 “So … I’m doing this Trump book for a pile of money,” Mr. Wolff wrote to Epstein in February 2017, a month after Mr. Trump took office.

-Mr. Wolff shared with Epstein he had so far had “quite a bit of cooperation” from the Trump administration and said the president called him on the phone for 45 minutes, “ranting and raving about the media — alarming.”
+Mr. Wolff shared with Epstein that he had “quite a bit of cooperation” from the Trump administration and said the president called him on the phone for 45 minutes, “ranting and raving about the media — alarming.”

-Mr. Wolff asked if Epstein would be back in New York City soon and asked him to connect him with Trump fundraiser Tom Barrack, now the ambassador to Turkey and special envoy for Syria, and Kathryn Ruemmler, who was President Obama’s White House counsel.
-Mr. Epstein was quickly able to reach Ms. Ruemmler and told Mr. Wolff a few minutes later, “Kathy agreed.”
+Mr. Wolff asked whether Epstein would be back in New York City soon.
+He asked Epstein to connect him with Trump fundraiser Tom Barrack, now the ambassador to Turkey and special envoy for Syria, and Kathryn Ruemmler, President Obama’s White House counsel.
+Epstein was able to reach Ms. Ruemmler quickly and informed Mr. Wolff a few minutes later, “Kathy agreed.”

-A 2015 message was written to Mr. Wolff by Epstein as the two pondered what Mr. Trump, then running for the Republican presidential nomination, might say about his relationship with Epstein during his upcoming CNN interview.
+A 2015 message from Epstein to Mr. Wolff shows the two pondering what Mr. Trump, then running for the Republican presidential nomination, might say about his relationship with Epstein during an upcoming CNN interview.

 Epstein asked Mr. Wolff, “If we were able to craft an answer for him, what do you think it should be?”